stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

-maintains invariant that every constructor application has arguments that can be duplicated at no cost: variables, literals, and type applications (you can find more about this in “Secrets of the GHC inliner”, see links for futher reading at the end of the tutorial), hence the name.
+maintains invariant that every constructor application has arguments that can be duplicated at no cost: variables, literals, and type applications (you can find more about this in “Secrets of the GHC inliner”, see links for further reading at the end of the tutorial), hence the name.

 #### Phase control